-Guardianship is a provision of the Mental Health Act (1983) and therefore only applies to a person with a mental disorder.
-The Guardian has legal powers to determine where an adult may live (and only then if the nearest relative doesn't object).
-It may though be useful to consider this specific power if it is felt necessary to remove a person from a situation or set of circumstances where they are being caused harm.
+Guardianship is a provision of the Mental Health Act (1983) under Section 7 and therefore only applies to an adult with a mental disorder.
+The Guardian has legal powers to determine where an adult may live, to require them to attend appointments with professionals and to allow access to their residence.
+It may be useful to consider this specific power if it is felt necessary to remove an adult from a situation or set of circumstances where they are being caused harm.
+Consideration of whether the powers under Guardianship may be suitable to manage risks and facilitate provision of care can be made by the relevant local authority, who could assign an Approved Mental Health Professional (AMHP) to consider the case.